FahimFBA/teebay/README.md

 3. Click on a product to view details, buy, or rent.
 4. To sell a product, click on "Add Product" and fill in the required information.
 5. Manage your products and rentals from your user profile.

+## Current Status

+### Product
+- ✅ Add Product
+- ✅ Read 1 product
+- ✅ Read all products
+- ✅ Delete Product
+- ✅ Edit Product
+- Add product Description (In progress)

+### Purchase
+- ✅ Purchase a product

+### Rent
+- ✅ Rent a product
+- ✅ Release a product

+### UI
+- ✅ Navbar with Auth Features
+- ✅ Debouncing

+### Future Improvements
+- Implement toaster notifications for better user feedback

+## Test User

+For testing purposes, you can use the following test user credentials:

+- ID: 3
+- Email: newuser2@example.com
+- Password: newPassword1234
+- Name: Md.
+Fahim Bin Amin
+- Total rented products: 32
+- Total owned products: 48

+Please note that this information is for development and testing purposes only.
+Do not use these credentials in a production environment.

 ## API Documentation